 Ph.D./Dr. rer. nat.

-I have a bachelors degree in Spanish and volunteered as an English teacher for Puentes de Salud in Philadelphia for a few years.
-In addition to Spanish, I speak German, French, Bulgarian, Czech, and Arabic to varying degrees.
-Check out my hobbies page for my favorite language resources.
+I have a bachelors degree in Spanish and volunteered as an English teacher for Puentes de Salud in Philadelphia.
+In addition to Spanish, I speak German, Bulgarian, and a few other languages to varying degrees.
+Check out my hobbies page for my favorite language-learning resources.

 Do you know what endometriosis is?
 Visit the inner matrix to learn more.

 Oct 2022: Adaptively restarted block Krylov subspace methods with low-synchronization skeletons has been accepted for publication in Numerical Algorithms.

 Nov 2022: Save the date!
 I am helping organize The f(A)bulous workshop on matrix functions and exponential integrators, which will be held 25-27 September 2023 at the Max Planck Institute in Magdeburg, Germany.
 More details coming soon!